All About Adult Education and Literacy Teachers

 Adult Education and Literacy Teacher Definition Teach or instruct out-of-school youths and adults in remedial education classes, preparatory classes for the General Educational Development test, literacy, or English as a Second Language.
 Teaching may or may not take place in a traditional educational institution.

-When polled, Adult Education and Literacy Teachers say the following skills are most frequently used in their jobs:
+These are the skills Adult Education and Literacy Teachers say are the most useful in their careers:

 Instructing: Teaching others how to do something.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 - Adult Basic Education Instructor (ABE Instructor)

 - Adult Literacy Instructor